fwextensions/fwidgets/README.md

 ### `output`

-The `output` methods listed below return a promise that resolves to `undefined`, but you still need to await the response to give them time to update the plugin UI before returning.
+The `output` methods listed below return a promise that resolves to `undefined`, but you still need to await the response to give them time to update the plugin UI before returning and to ensure that the calls are executed in order.

 #### `clipboard(value)`